 If you or someone you love believes that he or she is in danger, there are remedies available.
 There are several types of restraining orders available in Colorado.
 At the Law Office of Greg Quimby, P.C., we are experienced in representing clients seeking a restraining order and individuals defending against a restraining order.

 Safety is your legal right.
 Let our experienced attorneys help you assert that right.
-Call (719) 212-4227 now.
+Contact us now.

 Temporary Restraining Orders